dblanding/PicoBot-cads/readme.md

     ]
 ```
 * The instruction list has just 3 lines:
-    * Save the waypoint list
+    * Send the waypoint list to the robot
     * Drive the waypoints in sequence
     * Turn in place to Global Heading 0
 * During execution of the first instruction, the waypoints are displayed (in Magenta color)